sheebamoghal/data_science/README.md

 This is the first project I haved worked on, using the basic Linear Regression.
 It is interesting and was very fulfilling to apply and bring all the theoritical concepts into action.
 I have tried the same in R, but Python was easier for me to implement.

-## Appendix

-This is the first project I have worked on.